psadmin-io/psadminio-io_weblogic/README.md

 Java Options Will allow you to pass in a hash and set arbitrary values for the Java Options in setEnv.sh/setEnv.cmd.
 This Class will be run by default if the io_weblogic::java_options hash is defined in hiera.

+When using `-XX` values, the YAML key must be unique.
+To get around this limitation, you can use part of the value string for the key since the module simply concatenates the values in `setEnv.sh`.

 Hiera Example:
 ```yaml
 io_weblogic::java_options: